 History, University of Washington

-Providing a distinct window into the social and political developments of the early Roman Empire, my book project takes up various lived experiences in domestic settings to probe Roman notions of embodiment.
-In particular, my work focuses on Roman attitudes towards the digesting body and the domestic practices associated with its needs.
+Providing a distinct window into the social and political developments of the early Roman Empire, my research focuses on Roman attitudes towards the digesting body and the domestic practices associated with its needs in order to probe Roman notions of embodiment.
 While recent work in Roman social and cultural history has enhanced our knowledge about Roman attitudes toward sexuality, far less attention has been given to the role of the digesting body for the articulation of Roman social hierarchies.
-I argue that Roman authors’ accounts of somatic functions subtly reveal elite concerns about political and social changes occurring during the late Republic and early Empire.
-Additionally, through an analysis of material evidence, my project reveals how numerous activities related to basic bodily needs became the markers of a person’s place in Roman society.
+In this talk, I look at authors’ description of the digestive process and indigestion.
+Next, I turn to the world of practice and consider the daily and repetitive exchanges between body and objects designed to assist in the preparation and consumption of food, focusing specifically on cooking benches and dining couches.

 F. Mira Green is a Lecturer in Ancient History in the History Department at the University of Washington.
 She received her PhD in Roman History from the University of Washington and M.A. in Greek History from the University of Utah.
 Her research focuses on questions of hierarchy and power that are intertwined with a society’s ideas about daily life, food, slavery, sexuality, and the material expressions of mastery in the Roman world.
 She has published articles in the Journal of Roman Archaeology and Helios.